It doesn’t matter if you plan to hire a decorator or do-it-yourself, you can’t avoid knowing these 6 things.

 But there are just some pain-in-the-you-know-what clients that it doesn’t work for.
 I like to call them “blank slates”.
 They don’t know, don’t care, or can’t decide.
 Red or blue?
 Surprise me.
 Traditional or modern?
 I don’t know.
 How much do you want to spend?
 I haven’t decided.

-They make the decorator’s job hard.
-Which makes the project less enjoyable.
+They make the decorator’s job hard, which makes the project less enjoyable.
 Which makes the decorator question their own confidence in the choices for the space, because they have no starting point.
 Which leads to a high probability the client won’t entirely like the end result.
-It’s a lose-lose for the decorator and the client.
+It’s lose-lose for the decorator and the client.

 Whether you work with me or another decorator, the intake questions probe for the same core information.
 You need to know the answers for yourself before you hire a decorator.
 If you can’t answer all of these, then you aren’t ready for a decorator or to start decorating on your own.
 Unless, of course, you want to become a unicorn and bow down to whatever your decorator recommends.